Krystalz42/Alexandre-Roulin-Resume/README.md

 Aged 27, I am living close to Paris.

 Soon to finish my current studies in school ([42Born2Code](https://www.42.fr/)).
-I would like to work in C/C++, on embedded system projects.
+I would like to work in Rust and travel in europe.

 Looking for an internship for September.